Baltimore Ravens vs. Minnesota Vikings NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Baltimore and its opponents have gone over the current 50-point total in four of seven games (57.1%) this season.
+- Baltimore and its opponents have gone over the current 50.5-point total in four of seven games (57.1%) this season.

-- Minnesota has combined with its opponents to score more than 50 points in three of seven games this season.

-- The two teams combine to average 50 points per game, an amount equal to the over/under in this contest.

 Ravens stats and trends